salano/Analytic-Engineering/Cumulative Design Pattern/README.md

 create type Exercises.customer_class as enum ('regular','moderate shopper','bulk buyer');
 ```

-#Customers are classifed as follows:
+#Customers are classifed as follows: <br />
-.1 Customers with more than with 20 or more monthly orders are 'bulk buyer'.
+.1 Customers with more than with 20 or more monthly orders are 'bulk buyer'. <br />
-.2 Customers with orders greater than 10 and less than 21 per month are 'moderate shopper'
+.2 Customers with orders greater than 10 and less than 21 per month are 'moderate shopper' <br />
-.3 Customers with 9 or less orders are regular shoppers
+.3 Customers with 9 or less orders are regular shoppers <br />

-# The table use to show the temporal table (cumulative design)
+# The table use to show the temporal table (cumulative design) <br />

 ```